NSS-Workshops/data-structures-and-algorithms/README.md

 ## Purpose and Overview

-The Cloud Course is an interactive learning platform designed to teach Cloud fundamentals through structured, hands-on exercises.
+The DSA Course is an interactive learning platform designed to teach DSA fundamentals through structured, hands-on exercises.
 This application provides:

 - **Organized Learning Path**: A progressive curriculum that builds skills step-by-step
 - **Interactive Exercises**: Code exercises with real-time feedback